matthewpwatkins/fs-tools/README.md

 ## Features

+- A search link on the person detail to find other persons in the tree based on the person details
+- A full-text search link on Film collections (you must [enable full-text search on your account](https://www.familysearch.org/en/labs/) to use this)
 - A FamilySearch button on FindAGrave.com that links directly to the person's grave record in FamilySearch
-- A full-text search link on Film collections (you must [enable full-text search on your account](https://www.familysearch.org/en/labs/) to use this)
 - [For developers] Adds a menu item to copy your FamilySearch session ID to the clipboard

 ## Installation